-Commented [PR13]: moved from (F) below

-- (C) Resumes for all members of the firm or subcontractors who may author or sign the Market Analysis. - (D) General information regarding the firm's experience including references, the number of previous similar assignments and timeframes in which previous assignments were completed. - (E) Certification from an authorized representative of the firm that the services to be provided will conform to the Department's Market Analysis Rules and Guidelines, as described in this section, in effect for the Application Round in which each Market Analysis is submitted-and - (F) A sample Market Analysis that conforms to the Department's Market Analysis Rules and Guidelines, as described in this section, in effect for the year in which the sample Market Analysis is submitted.
+(C) Resumes for all members of the firm or subcontractors who may author or sign the Market Analysis.

+(D) General information regarding the firm's experience including references, the number of previous similar assignments and timeframes in which previous assignments were completed $\frac{1}{2}$

+(E) Certification from an authorized representative of the firm that the services to be provided will conform to the Department's Market Analysis Rules and Guidelines, as described in this section, in effect for the Application Round in which each Market Analysis is submitted $\frac{1}{2}$; and

+(F) A sample Market Analysis that conforms to the Department's Market Analysis Rules and Guidelines, as described in this section, in effect for the year in which the sample Market Analysis is submitted.